Search

 If multiple reps are assigned:

-• Knock shows only time slots where all selected reps are available.
+• Knock AI shows only time slots where all selected reps are available.

 • All selected reps are added to the calendar invite.